Free Knowledge Institute

 Role in the DiDIY project

-Inside the DiDIY project FKI will lead the investigation of the legal framework where DiDIY will move (WP6) and the dissemination of results to the more suitable communities (WP8).
-FKI will also contribute to the research and other activities of all the other Work Packages and Transversal Tasks.
+Inside the DiDIY project FKI has been leading the investigation of the legal framework where DiDIY will move (WP6 - rights and responsibilities) and the dissemination of results to the relevant communities (WP8).
+FKI will also contributed to the research and other activities of the other Work Packages and Transversal Tasks.